design-automation/mobius-sim-funcs/documentation/make.md

 **Returns:** Entities, the cloned entity or a list of cloned entities.
 **Examples:**
-  * copies = make.Copy([position1,polyine1,polygon1])
+  * copies = make.Clone([position1,polyine1,polygon1])
-    Creates a copy of position1, polyine1, and polygon1.
+    Creates a copy of position1, polyline1, and polygon1 and deletes the originals.